 Proposition 2 (Identification of Single-Parent Households' Production Technology).

-Let (h_D^i, q^D) be observed functions of (w^i, y^i, \mathbf{S}) for single parents i = (A, B) with sufficient variation induced by at least one production shifter, $s_j \in \mathbf{S}$, in their marginal productivity.
-Then, the production function for single-parent households, $F_Q^{S,i}(h_D^i, q^D, \mathbf{s})$ is identified up to a strictly monotone (and thus, invertible) transformation G_S so that $F_Q^{S,i}(h_D^i, q^D, \mathbf{s}) = G_S^{-1}[\bar{F}Q^{S,i}(h_D^i, q^D; \mathbf{s})]$.
+Let (h_D^i, q^D) be observed functions of (w^i, y^i, S) for single parents i = (A, B) with sufficient variation induced by at least one production shifter, $s_j \in S$, in their marginal productivity.
+Then, the production function for single-parent households, $F_Q^{S,i}(h_D^i, q^D, s)$ is identified up to a strictly monotone (and thus, invertible) transformation G_S so that $F_Q^{S,i}(h_D^i, q^D, s)$].

-Proof: See B.2 in Appendix B.
+Proof: See A.2 in Section A.

-This follows a similar intuition to the one used to approach the proof of Proposition 1.
-From the optimality condition in 1 relating the marginal rate of substitution between parental time and monetary investments, h_D^i and q^D and wages w^i for both single mothers and fathers (i = A, B).
-We further use the response of these marginal rates of technical substitution to shifts in the production shifter s_j to derive an additional condition that allows us to identify each individual marginal productivity which can then be integrated to recover $F_Q^{s,i}$ up to an increasing transformation.
+This follows a similar intuition to the one followed in the proof of Proposition 1.
+The identification result stems from the optimality condition in 1 relating the marginal rate of substitution between parental time and monetary investments, h_D^i and q^D and wages w^i for both single mothers and fathers (i = A, B).
+I further use the response of these marginal rates of technical substitution to shifts in the production shifter s_j to derive an additional condition that allows us to identify each individual marginal productivity which can then be integrated to recover $F_Q^{s,i}$ up to an increasing transformation.

 Proposition 3 (Identification of Individual Preferences and the Pareto Weight).
 Let l^i be an observed function of (w^i, y^i, S) for i = (A, B) for single-parent households and let (l^A, l^B) be observed functions of (w^A, w^B, y, S, z) for two-parent households.
 With the marginal productivities of mothers and fathers identified within both types of households, if (1) there exists an exogenous variation inducing changes in at least one production shifter $s_j \in S$ and at least one distribution $z \in z$ such that it affects married mothers' time allocation in a way that increases their consumption of leisure, (2) the Pareto weight is non-decreasing in z^A , (3) married mothers are more productive at home than their single counterparts, and (4) the responses of single and married mothers' marginal productivities to changes in the production shifter are contrasting, the Pareto weight and parental preferences are identified.

-Proof: See B.3 in Appendix B.
+Proof: See A.3 in Section A.